dynarithmic/Twainsave/README.md

 Note that there are two copies of the TwainSave executable files for each architecture and TWAIN device  (32-bit and 64-bit).
 To access 32-bit TWAIN devices, you must run the 32-bit version of TwainSave, and similarly, to access 64-bit TWAIN devices, you must run the 64-bit version of TwainSave.

-In the <a href="https://github.com/dynarithmic/twainsave/tree/master/binaries/32-bit" target="_blank">32-bit version of TwainSave</a>, you will see **twainsave.exe**, and **twainsave-opensource.exe**, and for the <a href="https://github.com/dynarithmic/twainsave/tree/master/binaries/64-bit" target="_blank">64-bit version of TwainSave</a>, the executable files are **twainsave-opensource.exe** and **twainsave64.exe**.

 # Getting started
 There currently isn't an installation package, so the installation will be manual (but very simple).

 To get started,

-1) For 32-bit TwainSave, copy the files from <a href="https://github.com/dynarithmic/TwainSave/tree/master/binaries/32-bit" target="_blank">this folder</a> to an empty folder on your computer.
+1) For 32-bit TwainSave, unzip the [32-bit binaries file](https://github.com/dynarithmic/Twainsave/releases/latest/download/twainsave-binaries-x86.zip) to an empty folder on your computer.
 2) You can either run **twainsave.exe** directly from that folder, or set a PATH to the folder and run **twainsave.exe**.

-3) For <a href="https://github.com/dynarithmic/TwainSave/tree/master/binaries/64-bit" target="_blank">64-bit TwainSave</a>, create another empty folder and follow steps 1) and 2).
+3) For 64-bit TwainSave, unzip the [64-bit binaries file](https://github.com/dynarithmic/Twainsave/releases/latest/download/twainsave-binaries-x86.zip) to another empty folder.
 You can also set a PATH to this folder, but be aware to run **twainsave64.exe** and not simply **twainsave.exe** if you have set a path to both the 32-bit and 64-bit folders.

 4) If when running TwainSave, you receive an error stating that **VCRUNTIME140.dll and MSVCP140.dll are missing**, you will need to install the <a href="https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170" target="_blank">Visual C++ Redistributables</a> for <a href="https://aka.ms/vs/17/release/vc_redist.x86.exe" target="_blank">X86</a> if you are running the 32-bit TwainSave, and
 <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe" target="_blank">X64</a> if you will be running the 64-bit version of TwainSave.